Sterile Processing Technician Training & Certification

 • Management

-The other certification body that is recognized by the NCCA is the Healthcare Sterile Processing Association (HSPA).
-The requirements for this certification differ from the CBSPD slightly, but both are recognized by many hospitals and surgical centers.
-The IAHCSMM also provides specialty exams, including
+The other certification body recognized by the NCCA is the Healthcare Sterile Processing Association (HSPA).
+The requirements for this certification differ slightly from those of the CBSPD, but many hospitals and surgical centers recognize both.
+The HSPA also provides specialty exams, including

-At this time, only New York and New Jersey require certification in order to be licensed as a sterile processing technicians, although certification legislation is pending in Pennsylvania.
+Currently, only Connecticut, New Jersey, New York, Pennsylvania, and Tennessee require certification to be licensed as sterile processing technicians, although certification legislation is pending in other states.
 Most hospitals will require some level of certification for an applicant to be competitive in the workplace.

 Farheen Gani